Inflationary relics from an Ultra-Slow-Roll plateau: Adiabatic fluctuations and generalized

-On the other hand, we find that the analytical template Eq.~\eqref{eq:delta_N} also has its limitations.
-In the left panel of Fig.~\ref{fig:shapes_C_zeta_deltaN}, we compare it with the $\zeta$ computed via the numerical $\delta N$ method described around Eq. (\ref{numdeltan}).
-Both are in good agreement when amplitude $\mu$ is far from the critical divergent points, but significant deviations appear as $\mu$ approaches the divergence predicted by the template, Eq.~\eqref{eq:mu_divergent}.
-Hovewer, note that the true divergent value is given by $\mu^{\rm div}_c \equiv \mu^{\rm bub}_c/\dot{\phi}_{\rm bkg}(N_*)$, corresponding to the threshold for vacuum bubble formation, from which we should expect $\mu^{\rm div}_c>\mu^{\zeta_G}_c$.
+On the other hand, from Fig. \ref{fig:A_factor_gamma}, the value of $A\approx -0.1$ near the peak of the distribution is significant, and cannot be completely neglected.\footnote{Here, we are mostly interested in the non-perturbative regime, relevant for PBH production.
+However, a perturbative expansion may be useful for studying stochastic backgrounds of induced gravitational waves.
+Expanding (\ref{Aexp}) in powers of $\zeta_G$, as $\zeta=\zeta_G + (3/5) f_\mathrm{NL}(k) \zeta_G^2 +...$ we find that the effective non-Gaussianity parameter $f_\mathrm{NL}(k) = (5/2) -(5/3)(k/k_*)^2 -(5/12)(k/k_*)^4+...$ runs with $k$.
+This behaviour is expected to hold in the regime $(k/k_*)<0.5$, where the Pearson coefficient is maximal, $\gamma_k \approx -1$ (see Fig. \ref{fig:A_factor_gamma}).
+A qualitatively similar running of $f_\mathrm{NL}$, decreasing towards the UV, has been reported recently in \cite{Namjoo:2025hrr}.
+For earlier works on this topic, see \textit{e.g.} \cite{Passaglia:2018ixg,Ragavendra:2020sop,Ozsoy:2021pws,Motohashi:2023syh}.} In the left panel of Fig.~\ref{fig:shapes_C_zeta_deltaN}, we compare the analytical template Eq.~\eqref{eq:delta_N} with the $\zeta$ computed via the numerical $\delta N$ method described around Eq. (\ref{numdeltan}), for $A=-0.1$ and $(n,m)=(0.0)$.
+Both are in good agreement when the amplitude $\mu^{\zeta_G}$ is low.
+Nonetheless, significant deviations appear as $\mu^{\zeta_G}$ approaches the singularity predicted by Eq.~\eqref{eq:mu_divergent} $\zeta_G^{\rm div}\approx 0.351$, where the nonlinear mapping would diverge.
+This value is approximately half-way between the naive value of $1/3$ which is obtained in the limit $A\to 0$, and the true divergent value corresponding to the threshold for vacuum bubble formation, which is found numerically.
 In the right panel of Fig.~\ref{fig:shapes_C_zeta_deltaN}, we also show the corresponding profiles of the compaction function \cite{Shibata:1999zs}, $\mathcal{C}(r) = (2/3)\left[1 - (1 + r\zeta'(r))^{2}\right]$, a useful quantity for characterizing the threshold for PBH formation.
 These profiles are characterized by a central peak followed by a gradual decay of the mass excess at sufficiently large radii $k_* r$, which resembles the shapes in \cite{Escriva:2023qnq}, with secondary peaks beyond the main one that triggers gravitational collapse.